Vivid Light Walk

 The only other way to get to Palm Beach, is as a day trip or tour (best suited for fans of Australian soapie Home and Away, who may recognise Palm Beach as the fictional Summer Bay).

-Palm Beach is a popular Sydney getaway because it's still in the city's borders, yet feels a million miles away.
+Palm Beach is a popular Sydney getaway because it's still within the city's borders, yet feels a million miles away.
 Even for locals, staying in the area will turn a weekend walk into a relaxing getaway.

 Jonahs – and it's restaurant – at Whale Beach (the beach next to Palmy) is synonymous with Sydney luxe.
 Barrenjoey House, right near the base of the walk, now offers seven boutique rooms above the delicious Boathouse Cafe.